vigneshd332/delta-inductions-2021/README.md

 # Delta Inductions 2021 : Master Repository
-This repo contains all my submissions for Delta's Inductions of 2021 Navigate to the folder to view detailed READMEs
+This repo contains all my submissions for Delta's Inductions of 2021 (minus the Hackathon and Project) Navigate to each Task's sub-folders to view their detailed READMEs

 ## Tasks Included :
 ### WebDev